haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% endhighlight %}

-This is expected as the Kubernetes cluster does not come with any predefined Roles but it does have ClusterRoles.

-#### What is the difference between Role and ClusterRole?

-The ClusterRole provides access to all namespaces within a cluster where a Role provides access to a specific namespace.
+This is expected since there is no Role associated to the user 'gary' granting him any privileges.

-#### Show available Roles in the cluster
+#### How to check available Roles in a cluster

 {% highlight bash %}